There’s probably nothing more annoying than being kitted up and ready to go, then going to fire up the bike and the bloody thing won’t start. Arrgggh!

 What’s the best 12v motorcycle battery charger?

-I can’t claim this CTEK motorcycle battery charger is the best but I’ve used loads over the years and this CTEK does the job brilliantly.
-From reconditioning old batteries to maintaining batteries on my bikes and my car – it’s a neat bit of kit.
+I can’t claim this CTEK motorcycle battery charger is the best battery charger out there but I’ve used loads over the years and it does the job brilliantly.
+From reconditioning old batteries and recovering apparently dead batteries to maintaining the batteries on my bikes and my car – it’s a neat bit of kit.

 I’m laying up my bike over winter – should I start it every now and then to keep the battery charged?